christian-arndt/repo_men/README.md

 complicated to estimate with good models built on principle, and too noisy to make poignant and useful insights based on data---without some extra tools in our belt.

-This is where data science fits in.
+This is where data science comes in.
 Data science provides us with a wide-ranging set of techniques we can use to extract meaningful results from the kind of dirty, noisy data we get when we study cognitive agents.
 In other words, when we're thinking about psychology and cognitive science, behavioral data science is the toolbox we use to make interesting and insightful statements *despite* the difficulties presented by the noisy data and complicated systems implicit in studying cognition.

-Reno:
+Through effective data science practices such as incorporating strong theory-building and strong models, this would be achieved.

+Data science can also provide insights to good experimental design.
 When performing experiments, it is essential to mitigate as many confounding variables as possible.
-In the conext of psychology and human participants, they are never identical (unless we count genetics for identical twins), which leads to uncontrollable variance.
+In the context of psychology, human participants are never identical (unless we count genetics for identical twins), which leads to uncontrolled variance.
-In ordet to study a specific type of behavior exhibited by a human, we have to make sure that the only significant changes being studied should be the desired behavior.
-Through effective data science practices incorporating strong theory-building and strong models, this would be achieved.
+In order to study human behavior, it is essential to isolate these variables so that the only significant dependent variables are the desired behaviors.
 Through the development of experiments with the incorporation of these components, they can be reproduced allowing for the results to be strengthened.
 In doing so, they allow for more intellectual growth and stability in the field.